- Chart

 Reputation and Reliability

-Fidelity is a well-established and reputable financial services company with a long history of managing investment products.
+Fidelity Investments is a well-established and reputable financial services firm with a long history of providing investment products and services to millions of clients.
+They are known for their robust research capabilities and broad range of investment offerings.

 Management Expertise